The best sources to get talent market data

 There are different types of data sources for collecting information on compensation.
 “Source” here is referring to raw data providers, not aggregators.
 Typically, raw data is obtained through self-reporting sites, job postings, surveys, and other means, such as job interviews, recruiters, etc. A single source is never sufficient because each source on its own is incomplete.
 Let’s explore some of these sources to find out where the talent market data is coming from.

 These are websites where companies advertise job vacancies.
 Job posts on these websites share information about the job, skills required, and often compensation packages offered by the company.
 There are various types of job boards – global, country-based, industry-specific or niche boards, and other platforms.

 These job boards advertise jobs worldwide.
 For example, Indeed, Glassdoor, and Nexxt are commonly used job boards.
 Often, jobs posted on these websites also contain information about compensation packages along with the job profile.

 2. Country-based job boards

-These job boards advertise jobs based in a specific geographic location.
+These job boards post jobs in a specific geographical area.
 For example, infojobs.net displays jobs based only in Spain, and CV.ee displays jobs based only in Estonia.
 Generally, the percentage of job offers that contain salary information varies depending on the country.
-For instance, in Spain, only 3% of job offers have salary data, while in the US the percentage is 10%.
+For instance, in Spain, only 3% of job offers have salary data, while in the US, the percentage is 10%.